Basics of MRpro and Cartesian reconstructions

 Voila!
 We’ve got the same brains, and they’re the same size!

-But wait a second—something still looks a bit off.
+That was easy!
+But wait a second — something still looks a bit off.
 In the bottom left corner, it seems like there’s a “hole” in the brain.
 That definitely shouldn’t be there.

 The issue is that we combined the data from the different coils using a root-sum-of-squares approach.